Ayesha Arefin Data-verified

 OverviewAI-generated summary

 Ayesha Arefin is a staff fellow biologist at the National Center for Toxicological Research.
-Her research investigates the effects of various substances and conditions on biological systems, with a focus on drug-induced toxicities.
-She has co-authored publications on the use of engineered tissue models, such as the Emulate® Liver-Chip, for studying drug-induced liver injury.
-Additionally, her work includes examining the reproducibility of drug effects on engineered heart tissue derived from human pluripotent stem cells.
+Her work focuses on the development and application of biological models for drug toxicity studies.
+She has co-authored publications on the use of engineered liver and heart tissues to study drug-induced injuries.
+One publication details the co-culture of human primary hepatocytes and nonparenchymal liver cells in an Emulate® Liver-Chip for investigating drug-induced liver injury.
+Another publication addresses the reproducibility of drug effects on engineered heart tissue derived from human pluripotent stem cells.

 Metrics